mikemeding/Angular-Bootstrap-Modal-Forms/README.md

 # AnBoMoFo (Angular Bootstrap Modal Forms)
 A simple, ultra-lightweight angular service which automatically generates data forms and callbacks using simple JSON.

+# Live Example
+A basic plunker example of this library is now available [here](http://embed.plnkr.co/ETaJ3W/preview)

 # Installation

 Installation is easy.
 The only project requirements are AngularJS, AngularBootstrapUI, and UIRouter.